dani-37/streamlit_custom_components/README.md

 from custom_components import *
 ```

-But if you try to implement it into a Streamlit page, you will get an error message.
-You need to go back to the terminal, access the frontend directory and run npm
+If you try to show it in a Streamlit page, you will get an error message.
+You need to go back to the terminal, access the <code>frontend</code> directory and run:
 ```
 cd frontend
 npm run start